 Eating food right in protein, fat and carbs.

-Minimizing stress and cortisol levels.
+Minimising stress and cortisol levels.

 Taking vitamin D supplement or directly from the sun.